-The last version that was auto-saved should be available in the folder specified here: Help>Advanced> Advanced Settings.
+• The last version that was auto-saved should be available in the folder specified here: Help>Advanced> Advanced Settings.
 Uncheck and recheck the box next to Enable Automatic Saving and the settings window will open.
 Check the location for your backup file shown by Auto-save Path.

 When I import vector files into MTC, I lose the individual colors.
 All of the shapes end up the same color.
 How do I retain the colors that were used in the original program?

-Some file formats may not import with the original assigned colors.
+• Some file formats may not import with the original assigned colors.
 If possible choose SVG as an import format when MTC is not available.

 I am trying to import a PDF file but nothing is showing up.

 PDF files can be made from vector or raster or a combination.
 If MTC doesn't detect any vector paths, then you should be able to click on a blue link at the bottom of this import window (in MTC versions 4.3 and older).
 The Pixel Trace window will open and allow you to then vectorize the raster image(s) within that PDF file.

 I am trying to use my scanner to import a file to Pixel Trace, but the Twain button that shows in Chapter 6 isn't there.
 How do I get it back?

+• Go to Help>Advanced>Advanced Settings.
+Check the box next to Enable Twain:

+-TWAIN Import- Enable TWAIN

-Go to Help>Advanced>Advanced Settings.
-Check the box next to Enable Twain: TWAIN Import Finable TWAIN I am trying to move a node but it keeps jumping.
+I am trying to move a node but it keeps jumping.
 I can't just move it where I want.

-You probably have Snapping turned on.
+• You probably have Snapping turned on.
 Check the current setting on the Virtual Mat and switch to No Snapping.

 When trying to resize an image by using the boxes at the corner of the image, I am having a problem controlling the sizing.

-You probably have Snapping turned on.
+• You probably have Snapping turned on.
 Check the current setting on the Virtual Mat and switch to No Snapping.
-I have Pixel Traced an image and imported it for a print and cut.
-But my original image is faded.
-How do I import the image so that it looks like the original?
-On the Virtual Mat, select Contrast from the list of available colors.
-Note that your image will print just like the original regardless of the mat color selected.
-But if you prefer to see your image in full color, then use the Contrast option.

 My raster images cause MTC to be very slow.
 Is there a fix for this?

-As of version 4.2.0, this should no longer be a problem.
+• As of version 4.2.0, this should no longer be a problem.
 Go to Help>Advanced>Advanced Settings.
 Check the box next to Enable Image Caching:

-Image Caching ✓ Enable Image Caching
+Image Caching